Content

 Revenue recognition

 Revenue is recognised in the income statement upon performance of Swissgrid’s obligations.
-For activities regulated under the Electricity Supply Act (StromVG), the measurement of performance is based mainly on energy volumes directly metered on the transmission grid or reported from downstream grid levels.
-For certain revenue and procurement items, initial billing values are available six weeks after delivery at the earliest, thereby rendering accruals based on historical and statistical data, as well as on estimates necessary for the revenue recognition of these items.
+For ESA activities, the measurement of performance is mainly based on energy volumes measured directly on the transmission grid or reported by downstream grid levels.
+For certain revenue and procurement items, initial billing values are available six weeks after delivery at the earliest, thereby rendering accruals based on historical and statistical data, as well as on estimates, necessary for the revenue recognition of these items.

 Volume- and tariff-related timing differences (surpluses and deficits)